| (Narrator is always a

 and I just said, "Well, Frank, you can't go back and change this,

 it's happened.
 Now what?"
+N: (several

 shots of Michelle and Frank, early senior competition pics, 94